JoeyStanley/real/resources.md

 * If you use the CMU Pronouncing Dictionary, you should look at the new *[phon](https://coolbutuseless.github.io/2018/12/03/phon-a-package-for-rhymes-etc/)* package.
 It makes the whole thing searchable and easy to find rhymes.
 Personally, this'll make it a lot easier to find potential words for a word list.

+* The [ggtext package](https://github.com/clauswilke/ggtext) by [Claus O. Wilke](https://serialmentor.com/blog/) makes it a lot easier to work with text if you want to add a little bit of rich text to your plots.

 ### Working with Twitter

 * *[21 Recipes for Mining Twitter Data with rtweet](https://rud.is/books/21-recipes/)* by Bob Rudis is a tutorial that illustrates how to extract and do a whole bunch of stuff with Twitter data in R.